caolan/jam/README.md

 **Warning:** All data in the test database will be deleted!

-You can then run the integration tests using `test/integration.sh' or 'test\integration.bat`.
-To run BOTH the unit and integration tests use 'test/all.sh' or `test\all.bat`.
+You can then run the integration tests using `test/integration.sh` or `test\integration.bat`.
+To run BOTH the unit and integration tests use `test/all.sh` or `test\all.bat`.

 ## More documentation